Vivienne Tam: Year of the Dragon

 This following collection was inspired from Asian Culture, and released in Spring of 2001, featuring images of Buddha.
 She explained that "The Buddha image has always been in the temple, and I wanted to make it more accessible to the people."

 Expansion of her business

 In 1996, she expanded her clothing empire and created a shoe line for Candie's, and the year after she opened her first store in NYC, then a branch in LA, Tokyo, and Kobe, Japan.

-2017 spring collection
+2017 Spring and Summer collections

 In Fall of 2016, Tam debuted her Spring and Summer collection at New York Fashion Week featuring iconic Houston logos.
 Tam partnered with Visit Houston and Asian Wives Club to promote a new perspective on the city of Houston.

-2018 fall/winter collection
+2018 Fall/Winter collection

 In February 2018, Tam presented her Fall/Winter 2018 collection, inspired by a "spiritual journey" through the Himalayas to Tibet, in Gallery I of Spring Studios.